saraclohisey/saraclohisey.github.io/_pages/about.md

 Using my skills and experience I want to take a multidisciplinary approach that combines:

-Genetics: Identify risk variants for BPD through large-scale human studies using the [GenOMICC](https://www.genomicc.org) platform.
+**Genetics**: Identify risk variants for BPD through large-scale human studies using the [GenOMICC](https://www.genomicc.org) platform.

-Transcriptomics: Map late gestation lung development at single-cell resolution using spatial and single-cell transcriptomics in the pig.
+**Transcriptomics**: Map late gestation lung development at single-cell resolution using spatial and single-cell transcriptomics in the pig.

-Phenotyping: Develop and characterise a porcine model of BPD incorporating clinical risk factors such as mechanical ventilation and intrauterine growth restriction (IUGR).
+**Phenotyping**: Develop and characterise a porcine model of BPD incorporating clinical risk factors such as mechanical ventilation and intrauterine growth restriction (IUGR).

-By applying functional genomics, I will link genetic variation to gene expression and phenotypic outcomes in a physiologically relevant system.
+I will link genetic variation to gene expression and phenotypic outcomes in a physiologically relevant system.
 The pig offers a unique opportunity to model both the timing and complexity of human lung development, enabling more direct translation of genomic findings into therapeutic targets.

 You can hear me talk about this [project](https://media.ed.ac.uk/media/t/1_962wagnh)!